 What bands have you played with and what gigs have you played?

 Starting out I played with local bands such as Jonny Quality – this band was probably a game changer as I was only 17yrs old when I joined and they had just finished touring with Fatboy Slim and co-wrote “Long Way From Home” on his album “Palookaville” .
 That gig happened so quickly, I received a call from this west coast sounding American dude saying “hey man, heard you’re a good drummer? can you play Womad Festival in 2 days time?” and from then on it was a string of gig dates and recording.

 During this time I made my way between Brighton and London doing session work and playing with different artists and bands.
 I think this was a really critical time as it helped me understand how bands function, the ins and outs of the music industry.

 Do you play in bands or a band now?

-Right now, I play with a band called Blue Statue - I reached out to them after hearing their stuff and saw they were looking for a drummer.
+Until October 2018 I was playing with a rock band called Blue Statue - I reached out to them after hearing their stuff and saw they were looking for a drummer.
 We had a few jams and knew it was the right fit.
 Not only musically is it fun to play in but also as people, they're great.
 Everyone in the band is a real perfectionist and to be fair we’re all a bit nerdy about pedals, drums, records, etc. Unfortunately, due to full time work I wasn't able to commit to the band in which the others are able to which is a real shame but I do genuinely wish them all the best because I think the potential there is massive.

 On the opposite spectrum there's photography, how did that come about?

-I’ve always found photography cool, I used to pick up Sidewalk magazine as a kid and be blown away by some dude throwing a switch hardflip down a 12-set and just thought it looked intense.
+I’ve always found photography interesting and it runs in the family.
 I was always trying to take photos with film cameras (not digital!) and it just grew from there.